pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Order Cancellation Process.md

 4).
 If the order is shipped and the customer is instructed to refuse the shipment, check back on the tracking number to verify if it’s returned to sender or delivered.

-1. If the tracking number shows ‘Return to Sender’, update it accordingly in [Supt-Logistics Form (Responses)](https://docs.google.com/spreadsheets/d/1Fy29NhrA1tZJXq3LkVxNPUamxsd1ddPnmv3llIYY2E4/edit?usp=sharing).
+1. If the tracking number shows ‘Return to Sender’, update it accordingly in [Logistics Support (LS)](https://positivegrid.atlassian.net/jira/software/projects/LS/boards/47).
 Proceed with the [[Refund Process]].
 (END)

 2. If the tracking number shows ‘Delivered’, update it accordingly in the form.
 Contact the customer to ask if they still want to return the order and be refunded.
 (Proceed with Step 5)